'HATTIE'S HOME' MARY GIBSON'S NEW NOVEL

 These women will forge a bond that will ultimately allow each of them to overcome crippling grief, harsh prejudice and post-war deprivation to find hope in a better tomorrow for themselves and their children.

 Welcome to my website where you can find out more about my books and the inspiration behind them.
-I am the author of four published novels, Custard Tarts and Broken Hearts, Jam and Roses, Gunner Girls and Fighter Boys and Bourbon Creams and Tattered Dreams.
+I am the author of five published novels, Custard Tarts and Broken Hearts, Jam and Roses, Gunner Girls and Fighter Boys, Bourbon Creams and Tattered Dreams and, my latest, Hattie's Home.
 My books are set in Bermondsey, where I was born and brought up, and tell the stories of ordinary people living through extraordinary times during the first half of the twentieth century.

-My latest book, Bourbon Creams and Tattered Dreams brings back Matty Gilbie, a character we last saw in Custard Tarts and Broken Hearts, when she was on the brink of music hall stardom.
-I pick up her story ten years later, as the Wall Street crash and some poor life choices force her back to her Bermondsey roots.
+Bourbon Creams and Tattered Dreams brings back Matty Gilbie, last seen in Custard Tarts and Broken Hearts, when she was on the brink of music hall stardom.
+It is ten years later, when the Wall Street crash and some poor life choices force her back to her Bermondsey roots.

 Find out more about the inspiration behind my books and see photographs of their locations on the My Bermondsey page.